kennygrant/bestiary/goroutines.md

 > last last last

-If instead the value is frozen before passing in to the goroutine, it works as expected:
+If instead the value is fixed in a local variable before passing in to the goroutine, it works as expected:

 ```go
 for _, v := range values {